-Disc Jockeying – Disc jockeys use the headphones to listen to the sounds generated by the music they play.
+Disc Jockeying – Disc jockeys use headphones to listen to the sounds generated by the music they play.
 This allows them to mix the sounds well and come up with the best audio output achievable at any given time. it is for this reason that their sound output is higher than normal.

 The Final Words (Conclusion)

 Just to reiterate the earlier point, headphones are truly great pieces of electronics indeed.
-By knowing the history of headphone as is the case above, you will truly appreciate how come they have come.
+By knowing the history of headphones as is the case above, you will truly appreciate how come they have come.
 You will indeed find them in just about any other kind of electronic device today.
 This being the case, you want to make appropriate arrangements to acquire and make use of one soonest possible.